apache/rocketmq-site/_posts/2020-05-30-release-notes-4.7.1.md

 <ul>
 <li>[<a href='https://github.com/apache/rocketmq/issues/2065'>ISSUE-2065</a>] -  Upgrade fastjson version to prevent RCE problem.
 </li>
-<li>[<a href='https://github.com/apache/rocketmq/issues/2044'>ISSUE-2044</a>] -  Fix the issue that DefaultLitePullConsumerImpl class may throw null pointer exception.
+<li>[<a href='https://github.com/apache/rocketmq/issues/2044'>ISSUE-2044</a>] -  Fix the issue that DefaultLitePullConsumerImpl may throw null pointer exception.
 </li>
-<li>[<a href='https://github.com/apache/rocketmq/issues/2042'>ISSUE-2042</a>] -  Fix the issue that client still connected to the old name server even it was removed from namesrvAddr list.
+<li>[<a href='https://github.com/apache/rocketmq/issues/2042'>ISSUE-2042</a>] -  Fix the issue that client still connect to the old name server even it is removed from namesrvAddr list.
 </li>
 <li>[<a href='https://github.com/apache/rocketmq/issues/2036'>ISSUE-2036</a>] -  Fix the issue that encode null value caused incorrect encoding result.
 </li>